The good news it's not malware or spyware

-Has your processor been at 100% utilization lately?
+Has your CPU been at 100% utilization lately?
 If you went to the Task Manager in Windows and looked at your processes tab, you may have noticed a process called msmpeng.exe eating up all your available CPU.

 So what is msmpeng.exe and how can you prevent it from slowing your system down?
 Well, unlike what you may have read elsewhere, it is not spyware or malware.
-It’s actually quite ironic because it’s associated with Windows Defender, the anti-spyware product from Microsoft.
+It’s actually quite ironic because it’s associated with Windows Defender, the anti-virus product from Microsoft.

 Turn off Windows Defender